 The town’s transportation is multi-modal between a combination of great highway access, bus transportation and commuter rail service.

 The town is strategically located at the intersection of Route 128 and Route 24.
 The town is serviced by Exit 5 off of Route 128 and Exit 20 off of Route 24.
-The town is serviced by state numbered routes within town such as, Route 28 that runs in a north/south direction which connects up with Route 139 which runs in a east/west direction.
+The town is serviced by state numbered routes within town such as, Route 28 that runs in a north/south direction which connects up with Route 139 which runs in an east/west direction.
 The combination of interstate, state and local roads motorists can easily travel within town and outside.

 The town is serviced by commuter rail via the Randolph/Holbrook commuter rail service to and from Boston.
 The town is serviced by MBTA bus service and Brockton Area Transit (BAT) bus service.
 Bus Route 240 with service from Crawford Square (Town Center) to Ashmont Station and Bus Route 238 with service from Randolph/Holbrook commuter rail station to Quincy Adams Red Line stop.
 The BAT bus runs from Route 28 South Main Street stop to Ashmont Station.